 At the same time, it is also necessary to actively explore and implement school district management and collectivization school-running, union school-running, binding of urban and rural schools, entrusted management, to active participation of community in school management, and other forms of school system and reform of management pattern.
-In accordance with the overall train of thought "collocation of the big and small, alliance of the strong or weak, synchronized management, binding assessment, resource sharing and common development", expand the coverage of high-quality resources, drive the integral elevation of the school-running and education quality between schools and the urban and rural areas.
+In accordance with the overall train of thought "collocation of the big and small, alliance of the strong or weak, synchronized management, binding assessment, resource sharing and common development", expand the coverage of high-quality resources, drive the integral elevation of the school-running capacity of weak schools, realize resource sharing, narrow the gaps in school-running and education quality between schools and the urban and rural areas.